Caroline Gotzens: Family

-Collection
+Art collection

 Her ancestors were famous for collecting art.
 After the division of the estate, Gotzens obtained ownership of many important pieces.
 As heir to her grandmother Alix-May, Gotzens litigates in court to receive back the painting 'Die Malkunst' of Jan Vermeer.
 The painting was allegedly sold under duress by her step-grandfather to Adolf Hitler.
-The painting is estimated to be worth around 150 to 400 Million Euros and is regarded as the most expensive art piece in Austria.
+The painting is estimated to be worth around €150 million to €400 million and is regarded as the most expensive art piece in Austria.
 Gotzens is the owner of one of the most important silver and jewellery collections in Germany.
 Most of the pieces are available to the public in various German museums.
-The entire private collection has been recorded by the Kunstmuseum Köln under the name "Ein rheinischer Silberschatz-Schmuck und Gerät aus Privatbesitz" (A Rhenish Silver Treasure - Jewellery and Appliances from Private Ownership).
+Public parts of the private collection have been recorded by the Kunstmuseum Köln under the name "Ein rheinischer Silberschatz-Schmuck und Gerät aus Privatbesitz" (A Rhenish Silver Treasure - Jewellery and Appliances from Private Ownership).

-Scandal

-The Countess is one of the wealthiest women in Germany.
-Her assets are managed by a family office based in Switzerland.
-Among others, the Family Office was a silent partner in Infront Sports Media.
-She was mentioned in connection with her brother Patrick Alexander Count of Faber-Castell and Nicole, Countess Brachetti-Peretti, who had shared interest through the Junkermann Group, in Infront Sports Media.
-This involvement earned much negative media attention, as their co-owner Robert Louis-Dreyfus allegedly abused the company for bribes to FIFA officials.
-In 2011, Infront was sold to private equity firm Bridgepoint by the consortium of shareholders for approximately 550 million euros.
-Further attention caught the media-shy woman by the revelation of the Panama Papers.
-She was accused of having facilitated tax burdens in the double-digit million range by Caribbean letterbox companies.
-The Countess did not comment on the allegations.